1933 NFL Championship Game: Background

 Although the owners were hesitant at first, and some believed that this brash new owner thought their game needed overhauling, the logic of his arguments won out, and they were implemented.

-Before the season, the Giants acquired University of Michigan All-American quarterback Harry Newman, and versatile free agent halfback Ken Strong.
+Before the season, the New York Giants acquired University of Michigan All-American quarterback Harry Newman, and versatile free agent halfback Ken Strong.
 The Giants finished the regular season 11–3, first in the new "Eastern Division", and Newman, center Mel Hein, and Red Badgro were named first team All-NFL.
 Newman led the NFL in passes completed (53), passing yards (973), touchdown passes (11), and longest pass completion (78 yards), with his passing yards total setting an NFL record.

 The Bears went 10–2–1 and won the NFL's new Western Division, led by running backs Red Grange and Bronko Nagurski, and quarterbacked by Keith Molesworth.
 Nagurski and Grange combined for 810 yards rushing, and the game was the teams' third meeting of the season, with the Bears winning the teams' first regular-season match-up 14–10, and the Giants their second 3–0.

+According to the Chicago Tribune, paid attendance for the game was "approximately 21,000, but several hundred more climbing the fences, the police politely turning their backs."
+Subsequent encyclopedic records peg game attendance at 26,000.

-Attendance for the game was 25,000, and before kickoff Newman informed officials he would be running several new trick plays in the game so they would not be confused when they saw them.
+Before kickoff Newman informed officials he would be running several new trick plays in the game so they would not be confused when they saw them.

+Starters

+According to the Chicago Tribune, starting elevens for the two teams were: